cloud-native-toolkit-demos/multi-tenancy-gitops-ace/README.md

 while ! oc extract secrets/argocd-cluster-cluster --keys=admin.password -n openshift-gitops --to=- ; do sleep 30; done
 ```

-The `admin` and password should have printed with the previous command
+Open the ArgoCD UI from the OpenShift Console, then use `admin` as the username and password should have printed in the previous command

 ## Install the ArgoCD Application Bootstrap for Single Cluster Profile